livingdocsIO/documentation/content/reference-docs/document/metadata/metadata-plugin-list.md

 {{< added-in release-2022-09 block >}}

+**Default UI**: List of linked documents with actions to manage references

 The `li-issue-management` metadata field can be used to manage issues (a data-record with references to pages).

 {{< img src="./images/li-issue-management-overview.png" alt="Issue management overview" >}}